What Is Hand, Foot, and Mouth Disease (HFM)?

 Can Hand, Foot, and Mouth Disease (HFM) Be Prevented?

 To prevent the spread of HFM, keep kids home from school and childcare while they have a fever or open blisters on the skin and in the mouth.

 Hand washing is the best protection.
 Remind everyone in your family to wash their hands well and often, especially after using the toilet or changing a diaper, and before preparing or eating food.
-Shared toys in childcare centers should be cleaned often with a disinfectant because many viruses can live on objects for a few days.
+Shared surfaces and toys in childcare centers should be cleaned often with a disinfectant because many viruses can live on objects for a few days.